In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Travis is nervous but opens the doors to the customers and the bar gets busy immediately.

-The kitchen is doing great and Travis acts as a runner.
+The kitchen is doing great and Travis helps to take the food out to customers.

-The bar is also doing great with quality but they are too slow and Jen is struggling the most.
+The bar is also doing great on the quality but they are too slow and Jen is struggling the most.

 Travis is then made to switch Ashley and Jen so she can cover the busy end of the bar.

-Travis then has to swap with Jen so she runs food instead.
+Travis has to swap with Jen so she runs food instead.

-Jen then gets angry and is complaining so Jon has to tell her off.
+Jen gets angry and is complaining so Jon has to tell her off.

 Travis is applauded at the bar for making up to 8 drinks at once.

-He is then given feedback by Jodi and she only has observations on customer service.
+He is given feedback by Jodi and she only has observations on customer service.

-The bar is then shut down for renovations even though things were going good.
+The stress test is shut down, even though things were going good.

 Jon reveals to Jodi he is taking down the military memorabilia and she gets emotional about it.

-In the kitchen, Tiffany has the job of training the new cook Joey on some new dishes for the bar.
+In the kitchen, Tiffany has the job of training the new cook Joey on the new dishes for the bar.

 Jon meets with Jodi and Travis to make sure they are on the same page.

-On relaunch night, the new bar is revealed and it will be called Malloy’s.
+On relaunch night, the updated bar is revealed and it will be called Malloy’s.

 The bar will be named after her father to keep his legacy of being in the military.